What is Mise-en-Scéne? Definition, Elements & Examples

 149526557 s

-Filmmaking considers various elements that together constitute the themes, setting, topics, and mood of a movie.
-These components are taken into account to present the audience with conventions or iconography such as film genre (science fiction, western, horror, etc.).
+Filmmaking considers various elements that constitute a movie’s theme, setting, topics, and overall tone.
+These components present the audience with conventions or iconography such as film genre (science fiction, western, horror, etc.).

 How Design and Composition are connected to Mise-en-scene

 The two most important visual components of mise-en-scene are design and composition.
-Every film element intends to have a specific purpose of helping the audience understand the plot, story, and characters of a movie.
+Every film element intends to have a specific purpose of helping the audience understand a movie’s plot, story, and characters.

 Here’s an example of controlled mise-en-scene in Stanley Kubrick’s Eyes Wide Shut (1999).